 Those Beauty and the Beast vibes.
 Zuko, a royal from a broken home who behaves as a monster although he is filled with conflict holds a peasant girl with an unconquerable spirit and big dreams prisoner.
 In the end, the ugliness melts away and reveals the loving Fire Lord beneath who wants peace in his nation and in the world.
 To complete the comparison, Katara must end up with Zuko.
 It’s only right.
 I repeat, Katara would be an amazing queen or Fire Lordesse or whatever it’d be called.
 The point is she is highly respected, intelligent, and has excellent leadership qualities to help Zuko clean up the fire nation and help rebuild the world.

 The Blue Spirit and the Painted Lady.
 Both of them go undercover to do some good.
 Zuko saves Aang from imprisonment and Katara provides medicine and food to a dying water port and provokes her friends into helping clean the river while also scaring away the fire nation soldiers who were bullying the townspeople.
 Zuko’s motives for rescuing Aang are just a tad suspicious given that during the time that Aang was captured, Zuko was also still trying to capture Aang for himself, but if his intention was to get Aang for himself, I highly doubt he wouldn’t have, at the very least, enlisted Iroh to help him.
-I conclude that the Blue Spirit was representative of Zuko’s inner good fighting to be itself as he could not be “good” as himself because of the circumstances thrust upon him by his father.
+I conclude that the Blue Spirit was representative of Zuko’s inner good fighting to be itself as he could not be “good” as himself because

 Given how obsessed I’ve been about shipping Zuko and Katara, I’m sure to come up with more examples soon. (skips away cackling)